Bremerton, Washington: 1950–1970

-The 1950s and 1960s were a period of stability for the city.
 A second high school opened in 1956, and two comprehensive high schools operated in the city until 1978.
 Growth in East Bremerton necessitated the construction of another span across the Port Washington Narrows in 1958.
 The $5.3 million, four-lane Warren Avenue Bridge allowed for increased traffic on State Highway 21-B (now State Route 303).

 The battleship USS Missouri, site of the Japanese surrender treaty signing that ended World War II, was assigned to the Pacific Reserve Fleet at PSNS in 1955.
 For 30 years, she served as the city's primary tourist attraction.
 Hundreds of thousands of visitors walked the "surrender deck" before the ship was recommissioned in 1985.
 She was decommissioned on March 31, 1992 (final), and her name was struck off the register on January 12, 1995.
 In 1998 "Mighty Mo" was donated to the USS Missouri Memorial Association and became a museum ship at Pearl Harbor, Hawaii.

 Population growth was flat, with 26,681 enumerated in the 1960 census, leading Bremerton leaders to annex the shipyard the following year in an effort to include stationed sailors in those figures.
 While the Vietnam War spawned protests and sit-ins on the Olympic College campus, the city was relatively free of civil disorder during the 1960s.

 1970s

 With the 1973 selection of the Bangor Ammunition Depot 12 mi northwest of Bremerton as the Pacific home of the new Trident submarine fleet, residential and commercial development began to move north, closer to Silverdale, and farther from the Bremerton downtown core.
 Numerous failed proposals were made at redevelopment beginning in the early 1970s, including discussions of a waterfront hotel and the erection of a large canopy over the central business district.
-Meanwhile, most of the city's office and retail space remained in the hands of Edward Bremer, son of William Bremer and the sole remaining heir to his wealth.
-(In order to receive their inheritance, William Bremer's three children were honor-bound to never marry.)
+Meanwhile, most of the city's office and retail space remained in the control of Edward Bremer, son of William Bremer and the sole remaining heir to his wealth.
 Bremer began to neglect his properties, never increasing decades-old lease rates and failing to make necessary maintenance upgrades.
 In 1978, the Bremerton City Council passed an ordinance declaring the entire downtown a "blighted area".